rafaelprietocuriel/ControlTheoryOptimizationOC/README.md

 # The Mexican dilemma between social and security
 Code created to run in Matlab to obtain the best possible policy strategies to reduce cartel violence and cartel harm.
+Alternative models (including a model for cartel participation, cartel reaction, shocks and fragmentation) are available in the folder "Alternative Models" based in RStudio.

 #### software
 Matlab R2007b and newer